Surajvmiskin/power-fault-classification/README.md

-# Power System Fault Classification
+# Power System Fault Classificatio

 Welcome to the Power System Fault Classification project!
 This repository contains code and resources for classifying electrical faults in power transmission lines using neural networks.